Rosuav/MustardMine/README.md

 * Get someone on a Mac to test things in Safari
   - The <dialog> tag isn't officially supported.
 Is my monkeypatch enough?
   - What should the Twitter MLE react to for "send now"?
 Ctrl-Enter okay?
+* Can it be made so mods can be given permission to update stuff?
+Maybe just selecting a pre-built setup?

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.